kickstartcoding/debug_trainer/README.md

 ## Usage:

+`debug_trainer` should work okay for most languages; I've tried to keep it fairly general.

+Replace `myFile.js` in any of these examples with one of the files in a project of yours.

-Randomly introduce an error into `myFile.js`:
+Randomly introduce an error into a file called `myFile.js`:
 ```bash
 debug_trainer break myFile.js
 ```

-Randomly introduce three errors into `myFile.js`:
+Randomly introduce three errors into a file called `myFile.js`:
 ```bash
 debug_trainer break --count 3 myFile.js
 ```